Vajrayana: Chinese Esoteric Buddhism

 Today, esoteric traditions are deeply embedded in mainstream Chinese Buddhism and expressed through various rituals which make use of tantric mantra and dhāraṇī and the veneration of certain tantric deities like Cundi and Acala.
 One example of esoteric teachings still practiced in many Chinese Buddhist monasteries is the Śūraṅgama Sūtra and the dhāraṇī revealed within it, the Śūraṅgama Mantra, which are especially influential in the Chinese Chan tradition.
 Another example is the popular tantric Yujia Yankou ritual, where monastics take on the role of a vajrācārya and performs deity yoga through the usage of mantras, mudrās and maṇḍala offerings in order to help facilitate the nourishment and ultimate liberation of all sentient beings.
 In particular, the usage of mantras, mudrās and maṇḍalas in the ritual correspond directly to the concept of the "Three Mysteries" (Chinese: 三密; pinyin: Sānmì) in tantric Buddhism: the "secrets" of body, speech and mind.
 This ritual is commonly performed during or at the end of regular religious temple events such as repentance rites, Buddha recitation retreats, the dedication of a new monastic complex or gatherings for the transmission of monastic vows.
 It is also widely performed as a post-mortem rite within Chinese society during funerals and other related occasions such as the Ghost Festival.
 A related ritual that also involves esoteric practices is the extensive Shuilu Fahui ceremony, which involves setting up maṇḍalas of esoteric deities such as the Ten Wisdom Kings as well as the invocation of those deities to the ritual space via mantras, mudrās and visualization.

-A recent development is known as the "tantric revival movement" (mijiao fuxing yundong 密教復興運動) which involved the revival of Chinese Esoteric schools by Chinese students of Japanese Shingon.
-Some important figures of this revival include Wang Hongyuan 王弘願 (1876–1937), and Guru Wuguang (悟光上師 (1918–2000), both trained in Shingon and went on to spread Shingon teachings in the Chinese speaking world.
-These revivalist lineages exist in Hong Kong, Taiwan and Malaysia.
-Though they draw mainly from Shingon teachings, they have also adopted some Tibetan Buddhist elements.
+A recent development is known as the "esoteric Buddhism revival movement" (mijiao fuxing yundong 密教復興運動) which involved the revival of Chinese esoteric Buddhism by Chinese students of Japanese Shingon.
+Some important figures of this revival include Chisong 持松 (1894-1972), Dayong 大勇 (1893-1929), Li Yizhen 黎乙真 (1872-1937), Wang Hongyuan 王弘願 (1876–1937), and Wuguang 悟光 (1918–2000), both trained in Shingon and went on to spread Shingon teachings in the Chinese speaking world.
+These revivalist lineages exist in mainland China, Hong Kong, Taiwan and Malaysia.
+Though they draw mainly from Shingon teachings, they have also adopted some Tibetan Buddhist elements—such as the case with Dayong who pursued Shingon in Japan then Tibetan buddhism.

 Another form of esoteric Buddhism in China is the related but unique tradition of Azhaliism, which is practiced among the Bai people of China and venerates Mahakala as a major deity.